 All-On-4 Dental Implants – New Teeth in One Day

-All-On-4 dental implants is a procedure to replace dentures, thus relieving the patient of the discomfort and hassle of dentures.
+All-On-4 dental implants are a procedure to replace dentures, thus relieving the patient of the discomfort and hassle of dentures.
 Only four dental implants are needed to hold a full arch of teeth.
-Learn more about All-On-4 dental implant procedure and how just four dental implants can replace all of the teeth with a dental arch on the top or the bottom of the mouth.
+Learn more about All-On-4 dental implant procedures and how just four dental implants can replace all of the teeth with a dental arch on the top or the bottom of the mouth.

 Oral & Maxillofacial Surgery Instructions

 - Before Anesthesia and Oral Surgery Preoperative Instructions

 - Dental Extraction Postoperative Instructions

 If you would like to arrange a consultation with a doctor at Pacific Oral Surgery, please submit an online appointment request or call one of our Pacific Oral Surgery offices located in Ventura, Thousand Oaks and Simi Valley.